ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 ## The challenge

-Implementing (or even designing) a complete solution to match and de-duplicate this data is well beyond the scope of any single contest lasting for just a few days (or weeks!).
-However, as with any "big" problem, there are a number of interesting steps along the way and the judges are as interested in your approach, reasoning, and presentation as in any particular result.
-(This contest is **not** a leaderboard-driven machine learning contest.)
+Implementing (or even designing) a complete solution to match and de-duplicate these trees is well beyond the scope of any single contest lasting for just a few days (or weeks!).
+However, as with any "big" problem, you can make progress on a number of interesting steps along the way.
+The judges are interested in your approach--including which aspects you choose to tackle.

-Multiple prizes will be awarded, and we welcome submissions regardless of focus: Engineering, Data Science, System Architecture, etc. are all important and interesting to us.
-For architects, for example, we are especially interested in which tools and components you select (and why), how you combine them.
-We have no expectations or requirements to use specific platforms, languages, packages, etc.
+Multiple prizes will be awarded, and we welcome submissions regardless of focus: Engineering, Data Science, Architecture, etc. As with any real world problem, each discipline is important and of interest to us.
+Engineers may Architects, for example, may choose to focus on technology selection and solution design whereas Data Scientists may dive into

+We have no expectations or requirements to use specific platforms, languages, packages, etc. Impress us.

 Here are some suggestions to help you get started:

 * **Ingestion Processing.** Each file contains a single, valid JSON object, including line delimiters.
 Some systems are not optimized to use small files, and in any case, you may wish to perform a number of transformations and checks of the raw data.
 Ingestion processing

-* **Detect exact matches.** There are some true duplicates in the data set.
+* **Detect exact matches.** The data set contains some true duplicates, where every data element matches except for the id.
 Try detecting them as first step.

 * **what else? **